Homs, Syria's third largest city, has been a key battleground in the uprising against Bashar al-Assad.

 There was a stalemate in Homs until mid-2013, when fighters from the Lebanese Shia Islamist movement Hezbollah arrived to bolster pro-Assad forces.

-By the end of January 2014, only the Old City was still held by the opposition.
-Up to 3,000 civilians are believed to have been trapped there for 550 days, without access to food and medical supplies and under repeated bombardment by artillery and aircraft.
+By the end of January 2014, the Old City was still being held by the opposition.
+Up to 3,000 civilians were believed to have been trapped there, without access to food and medical supplies and under repeated bombardment by artillery and aircraft, since June 2012.

 One activist in the city told the BBC there was widespread starvation.